prtkgpt/questdb.io/docs/guide/docker.md

 ---
 title: How to use QuestDB with Docker
 sidebar_label: Docker
+description:
-description: Tutorial on how to use QuestDB with Docker.
+  Tutorial showing how to use QuestDB with Docker.
+This also covers how to import data as well as persistence.
 ---

 Docker is great to get started in minutes with just a few commands.
 Follow this